microsoftgraph/entra-powershell/module/Entra/docs/New-EntraServicePrincipal.md

 Second command creates a new service principal.
 The tag "-Tags {WindowsAzureActiveDirectoryIntegratedApp}" is used to have this service principal show up in the list of Integrated Applications in the Admin Portal.

-### Example 2: Create a new service principal by Homepage, logoutUrl and ReplyUrls
+### Example 2: Create a new service principal by Homepage, logoutUrl, and ReplyUrls
 ```powershell
 PS C:\> $MyApp=(Get-EntraApplication -Filter "DisplayName eq 'ToGraph_443DEM'")
 PS C:\> New-EntraServicePrincipal  -AppId $MyApp.AppId -Homepage 'http://localhost/home' -LogoutUrl 'htpp://localhost/logout' -ReplyUrls 'http://localhost/redirect'